wp-plugins/bitcoin-news-ticker-widget/readme.txt

 * A practically endless feed of relevant Bitcoin news stories.
 * Bitcoin news feed is updated daily.
-* All Bitcoin news stories are manually picked so only quality content is shown.
+* Only quality content is shown.
 * ALL links in this plugin are “nofollow” so you don’t need to worry about SEO.

 Visit my original plugin page at http://99bitcoins.com/bitcoin-news-ticker-widget-plugin-for-wordpress/